-You received an error containing the text No function definition.
+You saw an error containing the text No function definition.

-You might have received one of several possible No function definition errors.
+You may have received one of several possible No function definition errors.
 The exact ones we've chronicled are listed in the Solution below.

 A No function definition error is the result of a function within the software that can't be completed (in other words, it's not defined).
 The solution will depend on the function that's not being defined.

-Your solution will depend on the exact text within the No function definition error you received:
+If restarting your computer didn't resolve the error, your solution will depend on the exact text within the No function definition error you're seeing:

 This error is the result of custom civil engineering objects that the Canadian firm GHD attaches to its drawings.
 This practice allows GHD to implement precautions such as preventing users from deleting or moving critical utilities.
 However, this method of adding this functionality does not follow programming best practices, and essentially makes the file unusable by other firms.